HipsterBrown/surgewp-vagrant/README.md

 ### What You Get

   * A robust Vagrant development environment based off of [Varying Vagrant Vagrants](https://github.com/10up/varying-vagrant-vagrants)
+    * After the install, visit any of the following default sites in your browser:
+      * http://local.surgewp-skeleton.dev/ for your WordPress dev site
+      * http://surgewp.dev/ for a default dashboard containing several useful tools
   * Out of the box incorporation with the [SurgeWP Skeleton](https://github.com/SurgeWP/surgewp-skeleton), which includes:
     * WordPress 3.6.1
     * [Roots](http://roots.io/) starter theme (with [Bootstrap](http://getbootstrap.com/) goodness)